Biden launches ads touting his faith after cardinal says he's 'not a Catholic in good standing'

 "Joe Biden has pledged to gut religious schools, strip away fundamental religious freedoms, and for the first time in American history, force taxpayers to directly pay for abortion.
 Look no further than the unprecedented assault on the Little Sisters of the Poor that Joe Biden has pledged to restart if elected.
 CatholicVote's Biden Report for Catholic Voters documents his decades long anti-life and anti-faith record and policy agenda.
 Both Biden and [Sen. Kamala] Harris have made clear they will prioritize the agenda of Bernie Sanders and AOC [Rep. Alexandria Ocasio-Cortez, D-N.Y.], and will destroy everything Catholics and all people of faith hold dear."

-In response to Biden's ads, CatholicVote recently purchased multiple ads for Catholic radio.
+In response to Biden's ads, CatholicVote recently purchased ad space for Catholic radio -- specifically, they planned for one of their ads to air three times as much as Biden's, Fox News is told.
 In mid-September, the group also launched a $9.7 million campaign with the intent of reaching 5 million active Catholics in battleground states before the election.
 It includes parish-by-parish canvassing, direct mail, a comprehensive report detailing Biden's stance on key issues like the Hyde Amendment.

 TRUMP CAMPAIGN QUESTIONS WHY BIDEN IS 'SILENT' ON ANTI-CATHOLIC BIGOTRY AIMED AT AMY CONEY BARRETT